-The littoral benthic community in lakes 1 and 2 are dominated by the heterocytous cyanobacterium Calothrix elsteri Komárek 2011, which forms a flat black biofilm on the upper surface of bottom stones (Fig. 6), followed by Hassallia andreassenni Komárek 2011 and Hassallia antarctica Komárek 2011.
+The littoral benthic community in lakes 1 and 2 are dominated by the heterocytous cyanobacterium Calothrix elsteri (Komárek et al., 2012) (Fig. 4a), which forms a flat black biofilm on the upper surface of bottom stones (Fig. 5), followed by Hassallia andreassenni and Hassallia antarctica (Komárek et al., 2012).
 Hassallia andreassenni is associated with calcium precipitation, as described later.
 Hassallia antarctica was found in stone crevices, being only loosely attached to the substrate.
-Littoral benthic mats - biofilms on stones are co-dominated on the surface of the blackish cyanobacterial biofilm by the green filamentous and richly-branched alga Hazenia broadyi Škaloud et Komárek 2013 micro fortified mucilaginous lines (Fig. 6c, d).
-Figure 6a shows the community in early spring whereas Fig. 6b, d originated from later summer when the littoral benthic community was already well developed with a dense coverage of Hazenia broadyi green spots.
-More detailed pictures (Fig. 6e, f) documented the structure of the black leather
+Littoral benthic mats-biofilms on stones (Fig. 6) are co-dominated on the surface of the black-ish cyanobacterial biofilm by the green filamentous and richly branched alga Hazenia broadyi (Škaloud et al., 2013) (Ulotrichales, Chlorophyceae) (Fig. 4b).
+Hazenia broadyi grew in macroscopic colonies producing green spots (Fig. 5b, d).
+Later in the summer season, the green spots connected micro fortified mucilaginous lines (Fig. 5c, d).
+Figure 5a shows the community in early spring whereas Fig. 5b, d originated from later summer when the littoral benthic community was already well developed with a dense coverage of Hazenia broadyi green spots.
+More detailed pictures (Fig. 5e, f) document the structure of the black leather-like biofilm with mucilaginous marble on its surface covered by green spots.
+When the biofilm gets dry, the net of precipitated micro fortified mucilage mixed with organic matter, mineral clasts and crystals of calcium carbonate is visible (Fig. 5g, h).